 Taking to the Skies

 Air travel is becoming increasingly popular for Colombians, as highway infrastructure still needs much improvement.
 Journeys between cities that would take between 7-18 hours can be completed in under an hour by air.
 35.6 million Colombians took to the air in 2016, showing a growth of nearly 5% since the previous year.
-Twenty-five regional airports are being improved to meet market demand, as are national airports, with the Colombian government investing around USD$1 billion in airport modernization.
+Twenty-five regional airports are being improved to meet market demand, as are national airports, with the Colombian government investing around USD$1 billion in airport modernisation.
 Roads and highways are being improved too, albeit rather slowly, under Public Private Partnerships.
 Improved roads will greatly reduce operational costs for companies needing to move cargo over land between ports and cities.

 Some of the biggest national companies include Grupo Empresarial Antioque’no, a conglomerate of more than 100 companies; Grupo Argos, a conglomerate in the cement and energy industries; Grupo Exito, South America’s largest retail company, founded in Medellin as a family fun textile company in 1949; Grupo Aval, a holding company focused in a wide variety of financial area, like real estate, banking, telecommunications; financiers Grupo Bancolombia, oil and gas Terpel, petroleum producers Ecopetrol, and aviation giant Avianca, to name but a few.